 Having completed her Bachelor of Law at the University of Montreal in 2016, during which she won the Harry Bratshaw and Goldenberg Awards for Excellence in Libertés Publiques, Me Juillet completed Bar School in the fall of 2016.
 During her university studies, she confirmed her interest in criminal law by involving herself as a student-mentor during Juripop's annual moot court competition for two consecutive years.

-She worked at Battista Turcot Israel Corbo as a student in the summer of 2016 and has thenceforth made her way into the firm.
+She worked at Battista Turcot Israel as a student in the summer of 2016 and has thenceforth made her way into the firm.
 In January 2017, she began her law internship, which she completed in July 2017.
-Since then, she has practiced criminal and penal law as a lawyer.
-She also continues to volunteer with the Juripop organization by offering free legal consultations as well as within the pro bono service of the Montreal Municipal Court.
+Since then, she has practiced criminal and penal law as a lawyer, both in first instance cases and in appeal.

 Admitted to the Quebec Bar in 1971, Benoît Henry also obtained, in 1978, a Master’s degree in criminology from the University of Montreal.